godwokenrises/godwoken-doc/docs/integration.md

 Ethereum developers can simply use Godwoken as an EVM-compatible layer 2 chain, just like Arbitrum and Optimism.

 This documentation can be used as an integration guide for wallets and exchanges, or as a reference for developing DApps on Godwoken.
-It describes how to interact with Godwoken using existing Ethereum development tools, known caveats and workarounds.
+It describes how to interact with Godwoken using existing Ethereum development tools, known caveats of version 1 and corresponding workarounds.

 The knowledge of Ethereum is a prerequisite for using this guide.